Loading...

 • Flexibility and scalability

 Presto is a renowned, fast, trustworthy SQL engine for data analytics and the Open Lakehouse.
-As an effective Apache Spark alternative, it executes at a large scale, with accuracy and effectiveness.
-It is an open-source, distributed engine to execute interactive analytical queries with disparate data sources.
+As an effective Apache Spark alternative, it executes on a large scale accurately and effectively.
+It is an open-source, distributed engine that executes interactive analytical queries with disparate data sources.
 It has an efficient engine that can be designed for interactive analytics.

-It has been liked and implemented by popular organizations like Uber, Intel, Facebook, Alibaba, etc. It empowers users to query data for insightful analytics from wherever it resides with a help of a single query that can fetch data from disparate sources.
+Popular organizations like Uber, Intel, Facebook, and Alibaba have liked and implemented it.
+It empowers users to query data for insightful analytics from wherever it resides with the help of a single query that can fetch data from disparate sources.
 The analytics is fast and accurate.

 • Faster analytics